francois-gm/go-kabk/2024-2025-go4-thesis-assignment/01a-describing-web-experiences/README.md

 ```

 A monochrome website with a classic appearance.
-A subtle touch of functional fantasy for the navigation.
+A subtle touch of functional fantasy.
-Few variations in terms of size, almost typological in look.
-Very static feel and standard structure.
 Neutral, dry, vernacular or generous?

 Clear and obvious structure and information.
-Thousands of content elements all accessible as a long list
-Several filtering through categories and sorting options.
 Items can be added to your basket.
 But it feels more like an archive, a catalog.